Stephanie-Spears/ComicBookViewer/Notes.md

 ### Repository Design Pattern
 Separation of concerns design principal
 This will give us a central location fro storing and managing our comicbook model instances (Adding Data Folder)

+#### Private Fields
+Naming Convention -> _myPrivateField

+### Debugging
+Step Into and Step Over both tell the debugger to execute the next line of code, but they handle method calls differently Step Into will execute the method call and suspend execution on the first line of code in the calling method Step Over will execute the entire method and suspend execution on the next line of code after the method call Step Out will finish the Step Into's method lines